mnot/I-D/httpbis-retry/draft.md

 --- note_Note_to_Readers

+This draft is not intended to be published as an RFC.

 The issues list for this draft can be found at <https://github.com/mnot/I-D/labels/httpbis-retry>.

 The most recent (often, unpublished) draft is at <https://mnot.github.io/I-D/httpbis-retry/>.